neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 # Content from file ../neon/control_plane/README.md:

-# Control Plane and Neon Local
+# Local Development Control Plane (`neon_local`)

 This crate contains tools to start a Neon development environment locally.
 This utility can be used with the `cargo neon` command.
+This is a convenience to invoke the `neon_local` binary.

+**Note**: this is a dev/test tool -- a minimal control plane suitable for testing code changes locally, but not suitable for running production systems.

 ## Example: Start with Postgres 16